 How do I pay a payment order?

-Paying payment orders is currently not supported in TutorCruncher, however payments can be recorded by manually marking the charge on the PO.
+Our customers who are based in the UK and the USA can payout to tutors using Telleroo, our integrated automatic bank transfer system (See here for how to make Automated Payouts with Telleroo!).
+Alternatively payments can always be recorded by manually clicking Mark As Paid on the Payment Order.
 Payments can be made in parts, but the PO status will only be marked as 'Paid' once the whole amount has been paid for.

 How do I void a payment order?